 About my research

-I am a second-year PhD student in the TrEE team at TIMC in Grenoble (France).
+I am a third-year PhD student in the TrEE team at TIMC in Grenoble (France).
 My research focuses on insertion sequences (IS), which are the simplest class of prokaryotic transposable elements: they only code for a transposase, the enzyme that catalyzes their movement within genomes.
 I’m interested in how their movement contributes to prokaryotic genome evolution and adaptation.
 I combine wet lab with dry lab approaches: at the bench, I try to determine how selection filters IS insertions on a short timescale.
 At my computer, I analyze the distribution of IS in a wide range of prokaryotic genomes to explore IS dynamics on a longer timescale.

 I’m supervised by Ivan Junier and Thomas Hindré: Ivan is a biophysicist and helps me analyze my large datasets, and Thomas is a microbiologist who helps me design and carry out my wet lab experiments.
 Sophie Abby also occasionally helps me out when I need to deal with a problem related to prokaryotic phylogeny.